apiad/lovelaice/README.md

 In general, you can attempt to ask Lovelaice to do just about anything that requires bash, and it will try its best.
 Your imagination is the only limit.

-## Roadmap
+### Roadmap

 Here are some features under active development:

+- Integrate `rich` for better CLI experience.
 - Keep conversation history in context.
+- Read files and answer questions about their content.
+- Create and modify notes, emails, calendar entries, etc.
+- Read your emails and send emails on your behalf (with confirmation!).
+- Tell you about the weather (https://open-meteo.com/).
 - Scaffold coding projects, creating files and running initialization commands.
 - Search in Google, crawl webpages, and answer questions using that content.
-- Read files and answer questions about their content.
-- Create and modify notes, emails, calendar entries, etc.
 - VSCode extension.
 - Transcribe audio.
 - Extract structured information from plain text.
+- Understand Excel sheets and draw graphs.
+- Call APIs and download data, using the OpenAPI.json specification.
+- More powerful planning, e.g., use several tools for a single task.

+### Changelog

+- v0.3.5: Structured configuration in YAML
+- v0.3.4: Basic functionality and tools

 ## Contributing